zhuxian53/ps239t-final-project/README.md

 wlm_wordcloud.jpeg: Plots the most frequent words in the Tweets of 'whitelivesmatter'

-discriminating1.jpeg: Shows the words with highest difference
+discriminating1.jpeg: Shows the words with highest difference in average rates per documents

-discriminating2.jpeg
+discriminating2.jpeg: Shows the words with highest difference in average rates per documents by the average rate across all documents

 blm_sentiment.jpeg: Plots the polarizing sentiments used in the Tweets of 'blacklivesmatter'